paulnorthrop/stat0002/README.md

 settings.

-**For users of older Intel Macs**: parts of `stat0002` uses the `tcltk` package, so may need to install [XQuartz](http://xquartz.macosforge.org/).
+**For users of older Intel Macs**: parts of `stat0002` uses the `tcltk` package, so you may need to install [XQuartz](http://xquartz.macosforge.org/).

 I recommend that you use RStudio (a **free** user-friendly front-end to